How to open a bank account in the Netherlands: the ultimate guide

 Sending money abroad from the Netherlands

 Now that you have a Dutch bank account, you can, of course, use it to send money home from the Netherlands.
-However, you’ll notice that the bank will charge you for international transfers (and sometimes a lot).

 Luckily, there’s a different way for you to send money to and from the Netherlands for cheap!

-Additional insurances with your Dutch bank account
+Additional insurance with your Dutch bank account

 When you open a bank account in the Netherlands, you’ll most likely be asked if you want to purchase any insurance policies together with your account.